Idle0x/Drosera-Unique-Trap/README.md

 ## Sergeant and Captain Roles

-**Requirements**: Unique trap concept → Deploy → Publish to GitHub → Submit to Discord → Receive recognition
+**Requirements**:
+- Unique trap concept
+- Deploy
+- Publish to GitHub
+- Open a ticket and submit

 You must have Cadet and Corporal roles first.